 Student with disabilities applying for Trinity accommodation

 For students with disabilities applying as new entrants, you can have your application considered under special consideration due to the impact of a disability.
-When applying for Trinity Accommodation new entrants with disabilities should also complete the special consideration application.
-Students must have applied for reasonable accommodation with the Trinity Disability Service to avail of this support.
+When applying for Trinity Accommodation new entrants with disabilities should complete the Special Consideration Application Form available on the Student Accommodation website.

-Continuing students with disabilities should complete the online accommodation application form and Special Consideration form in February of the year of application and review the criteria used by Trinity as outlined below:
+Continuing students with disabilities should complete the online accommodation application form and Special Consideration Application Form in February of the year of application and review the criteria used by Trinity as outlined below:

 The Disability Service will review disability evidence supplied to the Disability Service at RA application and/or accommodation application and will take into account the following criteria when prioritising applications for accommodation:

 The nature and impact of disability – as stated by the applicant and documented with appropriate evidence.
 Priority will be given to applicants with the most significant needs based on mobility, balance, stamina and strength.